OlegKunitsyn/gnucobol-debug/README.md

 ![Screenshot](screenshot.png)

 ### Requirements
-A COBOL-syntax extension i.e. `ibm.zopeneditor`, `broadcommfd.cobol-language-support`, `rechinformatica.rech-editor-cobol` or `bitlang.cobol` installed.
+A COBOL-syntax extension i.e. `bitlang.cobol`, `broadcommfd.cobol-language-support`, `rechinformatica.rech-editor-cobol` or `ibm.zopeneditor` installed.
 Otherwise, the breakpoints will be unavailable.

 Now you may choose between *local* and *container* execution environment.
 Or try both of them :)